PAC$^m$-Bayes: Narrowing the Empirical Risk Gap in the Misspecified Bayesian Regime: -BAYES

 The $\pacinfrisk_n \gtrsim \trueinfrisk$ relationship is the classic \pac-Bayes result~\citep{alquier2016properties}, $\trueinfrisk \geq \truepredrisk$ follows from Jensen's inequality~\citep{masegosa2019learning}, and the left hand side $\truepredrisk \lesssim \pacpredrisk_{n,m} \leq \pacpredrisk_{n,1} = \pacinfrisk_n$ is our contribution.

 \citet{masegosa2019learning} identified the need for tighter bounds on predictive risks than $\trueinfrisk$, suggesting a family (\pactwot) of risks that utilize a second order Jensen bound.
-Unfortunately these are not asymptotically tight and so there exists an $m$ for which \pacm\ will be tighter.
-Additionally, while estimating the variance term in \pactwot\ requires care, \pacm\ is minibatch friendly, having its expectation over the parameter distribution outermost in the objective.
+While estimating the variance term in \pactwot\ requires care, \pacm\ is minibatch friendly, having its expectation over the parameter distribution outermost in the objective.
 Later in our experiments we directly compare these approaches.

 We now have two knobs we can use to adjust our risk: $m$, the number of samples we use to estimate the predictive distribution and $\beta$, a sort of inverse temperature used for adjusting the relative strength of the likelihood and prior terms.
-For $m=1$ we recover the (inferential) risks we are used to, but for $m \ge 1$ we can form tighter bounds on the true predictive risk.
+For $m=1$ we recover the (inferential) risks we are used to, but for $m \ge 1$ we may form tighter bounds on the true predictive risk.
 With $\beta=1$ we recover traditional Bayesian inference with an equal weighting of the likelihood and prior terms, as $\beta \to \infty$ we recover purely empirical risks.
 For any $\beta$, including $\beta \le 1$ we still maintain our stochastic bounds.
 Downweighting the $\KL$ term with respect to the prior, or \emph{cold posteriors} has shown to be useful especially in the context of neural networks~\citep{wenzel2020good}.

-\section{An Illustrative Toy Example}
+What do realizations of \pacm\ look like in practice?
+In practice it amounts to a very simple change to existing variational Bayesian approaches.
+As can be seen in~\cref{fig:elbo-code,fig:pacm-code}, this can be a one line change, changing an expectation over draws from the variational posterior with a $\textsf{logsumexp}$.
+Instead of scoring the average log likelihood of $m$ draws from a variational posterior, we instead score the log of the average likelihood across $m$ draws from a variational posterior.

+\section{AN ILLUSTRATIVE TOY EXAMPLE}

 Consider trying to fit a \normal\ distribution to a set of observations with a fixed unit variance but unknown mean:

 Imagine further that we are operating in a severe model misspecification regime.
 While our model is a unit variance \normal\ distribution, the true data distribution is a 30-70 mixture of two \normal s with twice the standard deviation and separated by four times their standard deviation.